jgibbons-cp/datadog/kubernetes/kubeadm/README.md

 --

 1) The hosts to install should be running and accessible via ssh.
-2) To automate, use ssh-add to load your ssh key.
+2) To automate, use ssh-add to load your ssh key or add it in create_cluster.sh so it is passed to the ssh/scp commands.
 If you don't want to worry about host keys then set ```StrictHostKeyChecking no``` in your ssh client.
 3) Ensure all hosts can talk to each other and that they allow the necessary traffic.
 I just opened up all traffic between the host IPs in the security group, but if you want to restrict to specific ports you can use [this](https://kubernetes.io/docs/reference/networking/ports-and-protocols/) as a reference.

 Pre-Installation - automated with AWS